 The Apostle Paul gives us some idea of the intensity of dedication required if we are to attain to this early resurrection (“early” as compared with the general resurrection that will take place when Satan has been thrown into the Lake of Fire).

 I want to know Christ—yes, to know the power of his resurrection and participation in his sufferings, becoming like him in his death, and so, somehow, attaining to the resurrection from the dead.
 (Philippians 3:10,11)

-Compare this with us “grace Christians” who are waiting until Christ carries us off to playland so we can rest at our ease while Antichrist is persecuting those who are keeping the commandments of God and have the testimony of Jesus.
+Compare this with “grace Christians” who are waiting until Christ carries them off to playland so they can rest at their ease while Antichrist is persecuting those who are keeping the commandments of God and have the testimony of Jesus.

 Unless we are dwelling in Christ, living by His body and blood as we go from victory to victory in Him, we absolutely will not be gathered to Him when He appears; we will not receive the change in the body; we will not be caught up to the staging area in the sky; and we will not descend with Him and participate in the installation of the Kingdom of God on the earth.

 We would be neither qualified nor competent to help with the task of governing the nations and bringing justice to them.

 The Lord Jesus has given us the present time to learn to abide in Him.
 If we make a practice of thinking, speaking, and acting with Him, we will stand and help others to stand during the unimaginable chaos that is approaching the United States and other nations of the world.

 But if we dawdle, thinking that nothing can change our life of ease in America, not addressing ourselves to the work of attaining to the first resurrection, we will be unprepared to cope with the coming disasters and will be of no help to ourselves or to anyone else.
 We will perish along with the people around us.
 Then, when we stand before the Lord Jesus in the spirit world, and He asks us why we did not press into Him when we had the opportunity, how will we respond?